Telecominfraproject/oopt-gnpy/README.rst

 `Excel_userguide.rst <Excel_userguide.rst>`_.

-The main transmission example will calculate the average signal OSNR and SNR across 93 network elements (transceiver, ROADMs, fibers, and amplifiers) between two transceivers selected by the user.
-(By default, for the CORONET US network, it will show the transmission of spectral information between Abilene, Texas and Albany, New York.)
+The main transmission example will calculate the average signal OSNR and SNR across network elements (transceiver, ROADMs, fibers, and amplifiers) between two transceivers selected by the user.
+(By default, for the CORONET Global network, it will show the transmission of spectral information between Abilene, Texas and Albany, New York.)

 This script calculates the average signal OSNR = |OSNR| and SNR = |SNR|.